Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

  In our case we'll use the GameMap.
 We can even leverage the map's rendering function to handle the drawing for us instead.

+### Field of View
+Now that we've hidden the entirety of our map, we need to start revealing the parts we can see.
+There are several ways to go about this, the two we're doing to look into are the simple approach, and recursive shadow casting.
+We'll look at them in reverse order.

+ * Recursive Shadow Casting:   Red Blob Games links to an Albert Ford article on the topic: https://www.albertford.com/shadowcasting/.
+In essence, we draw a cone that we might see, then starting from the character, we draw a line out to each point on the edge, if we encounter any object, then we mark all further tiles on the map as hidden.
+Then we just draw those tiles we didn't mark as hidden.
+We can even repeat this all the way around a circle and illuminate 360 degrees in a sensible way.

+ * A simple approach:  We'll do this first, then implement recursive shadow casting to replace it.
+This solution however, will basically be us drawing a circle around the character, and illuminating all tiles in range regardless of line of site.